baramuyu/insight_data_engineering_projects/README.md

 * Data: Find trend from data of last year.
 * Output: Show the list of available spots based on historical data.

+### Stretch Goals
+* Scale for 1k search requests simultaneously.
+* Enable to analyze amount of parking spots overtime (2012 - 2019)
+* Adding crime data to avoid parking at unsafe neighborhoods - away from break-in and assault.